USB Dome Button

 The dome is available in several colours.

 The USB Dome Button is recognized by the PC as a “keyboard” —with only a single key.
 Microsoft Windows (and other operating systems) have intrinsic support for these devices.
 The USB Dome Button runs out of the box, no driver is needed.
-The button is fully compatible with “Game Show Presenter” and similar applications.
+The button is fully compatible with “Game Show Presenter” and similar applications (see also the application note).

 The USB Dome Button is a robust “emergency switch”-style button, for indoor and outdoor use.
 The sealing USB connector allows for splash-proof cable connection.
 Cables are available up to 4.5 metres.
 A “debounce” circuit avoids false triggering and an ESD protection filter on the USB input guarantees a reliable operation.